franzbu/EnhancedSpaces.spoon/README.md

 'Still, this is nothing groundbrakingly new', I hear you say, and you are right.
 You might be surprised, though, what difference a slightly altered approach can make.
 But read on and judge for yourself.

-One last thing before we dive in: SpaceHammer has been designed to handle your windows and mSpaces by using keyboard shortcuts; however, similar to other operations, at times it is simpler and faster if you have your keyboard and pointing device team up.
-Thus SpaceHammer provides an alternative using a pointing device whenever it has the potential of being beneficial.
+One last thing before we dive in: SpaceHammer has been designed to handle your windows and mSpaces by using keyboard shortcuts; however, similar to other operations, at times it is simpler and faster if you let your keyboard and pointing device cooperate.
+Thus SpaceHammer provides an alternative by using a pointing device whenever it has the potential of being beneficial.

 ## Installation

 SpaceHammer requires [Hammerspoon](https://www.hammerspoon.org/), so if you have not been using the latter yet, go ahead with its installation.
-Besides installing Hammerspoon for SpaceHammer's sake, you might also be interested in Hammerspoon's virtually endless possibilities for taylor-made customizations of your macOS at a later stage.
+Besides installing Hammerspoon for SpaceHammer's sake, you might also become interested in Hammerspoon's virtually endless possibilities for taylor-made customizations of your macOS at a later stage.

 To install SpaceHammer, after downloading and unzipping, move the folder to `~/.hammerspoon/Spoons` and make sure the name of the folder is `SpaceHammer.spoon`.

-Alternatively, run the following terminal command:
+Alternatively, you can run the following terminal command:

 ```bash